LeedsCodeDojo/ProjectEuler/Problems.md

 This document contains a few of the problems from [Project Euler](https://projecteuler.net/), just because we might not have Internet access when we attempt them.

-Some solutions can use a brute force approach, some cannot.
+Some solutions can use a brute force approach, some cannot - in which case you might need to look up a bit of maths.
 You solution should be able to find the answer easily within a minute on a modern computer.
 If it takes longer, you might need to try something different.

 ### [Problem 1: Multiples of 3 and 5](https://projecteuler.net/problem=1)